Description

 Which means for our asset as example:

-• The maximum reduction from previous high over 5 years of Hedge Strategy 2x Leverage is -22.9 days, which is lower, thus worse compared to the benchmark AGG (-18.4 days) in the same period.
+• The maximum drop from peak to valley over 5 years of Hedge Strategy 2x Leverage is -22.9 days, which is lower, thus worse compared to the benchmark AGG (-18.4 days) in the same period.

-• Compared with AGG (-17.2 days) in the period of the last 3 years, the maximum reduction from previous high of -22.9 days is lower, thus worse.
+• During the last 3 years, the maximum reduction from previous high is -22.9 days, which is lower, thus worse than the value of -16.9 days from the benchmark.

 MaxDuration: